 Inspired by Bernie Sanders and mobilizations like Occupy Wall Street and Black Lives Matter, hundreds of thousands of people embraced the politics of democratic socialism.
 And in wave after wave, starting on Election Day 2016, many joined America’s small but resilient Democratic Socialists of America — an organization that had for decades helped keep the flame of left-wing politics burning (however dimly).

-The 1,000 day period bookended by that election and the close of the 2019 DSA national convention is a first step in the unexpected but more than welcome resurgence of American socialism.
+The 1,000-day period bookended by that election and the close of the 2019 DSA national convention are a first step in the unexpected but more than welcome resurgence of American socialism.
 This essay is an attempt to assess that period and figure out what comes next.

 How Far We’ve Come

 For those of us engaged in the lively day-to-day struggles of organizing, it is easy to gloss over DSA’s achievements.
 But taken together, they reflect the record of a functionally new organization firmly implanting itself in American politics.
 Despite enormous hurdles and no shortage of internal debate, DSA has proven that it can thrive in once virulently anti-socialist soil.

 Though hardly comprehensive, the following overview — compiled from news articles and the organization’s publications, reports, and blogs — is a quick attempt at recording the new DSA’s activity and victories in the last 1,000 days.